plasticityai/magnitude/README.md

 Other documentation is not available at this time.
 See the source file directly (it is well commented) if you need more information about a method's arguments or want to see all supported features.

 ## Other Languages
 Currently, reading Magnitude files is only supported in Python, since it has become the de-facto language for machine learning.
 This is sufficient for most use cases.
-Extending the file format to other languages shouldn't be difficult as SQLite has a native C implementation and has many other implementations in various languages.
+Extending the file format to other languages shouldn't be difficult as SQLite has a native C implementation and has bindings in most languages.
 The file format itself and the protocol for reading and searching is also fairly straightforward upon reading the source code of this repository.

 ## Other Domains
 Currently, natural language processing is the most popular domain that uses pre-trained vector embedding models for word vector representations.
 There are, however, other domains like computer vision that have started using pre-trained vector embedding models like [Deep1B](https://github.com/arbabenko/GNOIMI) for image representation.
 This library intends to stay agnostic to various domains and instead provides a generic key-vector store and interface that is useful for all domains.

 ## Contributing
 The main repository for this project can be found on [GitLab](https://gitlab.com/Plasticity/magnitude).
 The [GitHub repository](https://github.com/plasticityai/magnitude) is only a mirror.
-Pull requests for unit tests, bug fixes, performance improvements, or adding additional utilties / functionalities are welcome on [GitLab](https://gitlab.com/Plasticity/magnitude).
+Pull requests for more tests, better error-checking, bug fixes, performance improvements, or adding additional utilties / functionalities are welcome on [GitLab](https://gitlab.com/Plasticity/magnitude).

 You can contact us at [opensource@plasticity.ai](mailto:opensource@plasticity.ai).